 It’s always better to have too much wallpaper

-I always purchase an extra roll just in case any mistakes are made or if the wallpaper becomes damaged in the future.
-I don’t tend to deduct too much paper for doors and windows from the total as it is always better to have more than you need.
-Most DIY stores will credit you for any rolls you return and there is nothing worse than the store not having any stock of your chosen paper should you run short.
+Always buy an extra roll of wallpaper in case of mistakes or you need to make repairs in the future.
+I don’t deduct too much paper for doors and windows from the total as it’s always better to have more than you need.
+Most DIY stores will credit you for any rolls you return.
+And there’s nothing worse than the store not having any stock of your chosen wallpaper should you run short.

 The first strip of wallpaper you hang should be central to the fireplace and needs to be perfectly vertical (this is where the plumb line is invaluable) as this strip determines how straight the other strips will be.

 Make sure you buy wallpaper rolls with the same batch number

 When you buy your chosen wallpaper, be sure to check the batch numbers and/or colour number codes on each roll are the same.
 The reason for doing this is to ensure all rolls have the same pattern and colouring.
 Two rolls with different batch numbers may vary slightly because they were made at a different time, hence the term ‘batch’.